Meeting Minutes for September 15, 2020

 |FOURTH ORDER OF BUSINESS||Audience Comments on Agenda Items|

 - Jim Meek thanked Vice Chair Roth for the productive meeting they had.
 He also thanked Chair Novitski for having the persistence to pursue the emergency exit.
 He also said that the HOA Board did not approve spending the money to remove the landscaping for the third lane issue.
-They also did not approve of the third lane since no study is available.
+They also did not approve of the third lane since no traffic study was conducted to demonstrate its need.
 He said they believe that the stop light solved part of the problem.
-He also commented that going into the school is a problem in both directions.
-He feels that the possibility of a new elementary school will alleviate some of that problem.

 - Rob Warner said he opposes any changes at the front entrance due to a limited number of people needing it, and he feels the stop light alleviated some of the problem.
 When the road has four lanes, he thinks it would be a good time to look at the issue again.